-A new manager stepping up from the individual contributor (IC) role often feels overwhelmed by the new responsibilities he shoulder.
+A new manager stepping up from the individual contributor (IC) role often feels overwhelmed by the new responsibilities he shoulders.
 Because there’s usually little lag time, he creates a mental image of what an ideal leader would look like and strive to achieve that as soon as they can.
 This expectation is comparable to putting on the Batman suit, and instantly he wants to perform with superhero power.

 As a result, many feel overwhelmed and inadequate.
 New leaders frantically try to perform on par, meeting standards they set for themselves.
 They also feel insecure about their new identities.
 This insecurity causes them to become defensive of their work and their ideas, causing them to lose the opportunities to learn from other more experienced peers.
 In a similar vein, expats who move to a new culture will risk burnout if they are not aware of the process of transition.